gelopez21/Pandas_Challenge_WK4/pandas_homework_WK4/PymoliREADME.md

 Generated a report for a GAMING COMPANY that breaks down the game's purchasing data into meaningful insights.

-Player Count
+-Player Count
-Total Number of Players
+-Total Number of Players

 Purchasing Analysis (Total)